 So what’s a PoC?
 While immigrants, for example, would identify by their native nationality or ethnic group, their children, who grew up in Germany, might call themselves PoCs, if they have enjoyed a certain type of education.
 So PoC doesn’t say as much about your heritage as it does about your political leanings.

-The direct choice “farbig” is a translation of “colored” – a term which “people of color” tries to reframe, although “colored people” sounds pretty much the same to the unititiated.
-Actually, “people of color” might even be much older as a term for non-enslaved black people, and a polite way to say “black,” which in turn is just a translation of the “n-word” into English.
+The direct German choice for PoC, “farbige Menschen,” was once used for “colored” – a term which “people of color” tries to reframe, although “colored people” sounds pretty much the same to the unititiated.
+(Actually, “people of color” might even be much older as a term for non-enslaved black people, and a polite way to say “black,” which in turn is just a translation of the “n-word” into English.)

-In Germany, “farbig” also used to be a polite term for “schwarz,” but is now out of the question.
-“Menschen mit Farbe” sounds like a house painting company, PoC has become established in Germany, together with all the untranslatable cultural contradictions.
+“Menschen mit Farbe” sounds like a house painting company, most other German choices don’t sound empowering enough, so PoC has become established in Germany, together with all the untranslatable cultural contradictions.

 Also quite a buzzword, and another euphemism for marginalized groups – “empowerment of queer PoC communities.”
 It sounds like all the people in these groups have the same goals and kind of like each other.
 Maybe political language really can reshape reality.
-(You wouldn’t say “the white community,” however, although they seem to be a very cohesive group.)
+(You wouldn’t say “the white community,” however, although white people are said to be a very cohesive bunch…)

 In any case, “communities” is used in the same way in German, but not because the direct translations are not politically correct, but because they have different meanings.
 “Gemeinden” means a church congregations or communal administrations, “Gemeinschaft” could mean society as a whole and is sometimes used for “communities” in more formal texts, “Kommunen” means communes or communal administrations.